 Bilateral economic and trade relationship

 Chile and Australia share a dynamic and growing economic and trade relationship.
-Chile is Australia's third-largest trading partner in Latin America, with two-way goods and services trade totalling $1.211 billion in 2014.
-Merchandise exports to Chile totalled $267 million in 2014 comprising coal, civil engineering equipment and parts, beef, and measuring and analysing equipment.
-Services exports to Chile totalled $185 million in 2013-14, including education-related travel, and professional, technical and other business services.
-Australia's goods and services imports from Chile totalled $1.944 billion in 2014, and primarily included copper, other ores and concentrates, wood, and prepared and preserved fruits.
-Services imports from Chile totalled $227 million in 2013-14, comprising mainly transport and personal travel/tourism.
+Chile is Australia's third-largest trading partner in Latin America, with two-way goods and services trade totalling $1.833 billion in 2013--14.
+Merchandise exports to Chile totalled $355 million during this period, comprising coal, civil engineering equipment and parts, beef, and measuring and analysing equipment.
+Services exports to Chile totalled $186 million in 2013-14, including education-related travel, and professional, technical and other business services.
+Australia's goods imports from Chile totalled $1.065 billion in 2013-14, and primarily included copper, other ores and concentrates, wood, and prepared and preserved fruits.
+Services imports from Chile totalled $227 million during this same period, comprising mainly transport and personal travel/tourism.
 In total, services account for a quarter of total bilateral trade between Australia and Chile.
 The entry into force in March 2009 of the Australia-Chile Free Trade Agreement (ACIFTA) eliminated tariffs on 97 per cent of existing merchandise trade.
 As of 2015, tariffs have been eliminated on 100 per cent of existing merchandise trade, except on sugar.
 The FTA also contains provisions with respect to services and investment liberalisation, and guarantees access to government procurement markets.
 The ACIFTA was Australia's fifth free trade agreement and the first with a Latin American country.

 The Australia-Chile Double Taxation Agreement (DTA) entered into force in February 2013.
 The agreement provides certainty for Australian and Chilean businesses through a framework for the taxation of cross-border transactions.
 It reduces barriers to the cross-border movement of people, capital and technology, primarily through reducing withholding taxes on dividend, interest and royalty payments.